creme332/pakupaku-ai/README.md

 ## Limitations
 The `creme332Strategy` has several limitations:
+- It cannot consistently achieve the highest score.
 - It can end up in a situation where it takes a very long time to eat the dots in the middle:

     ![bot taking a long time to eat middle dot](./assets/slow-to-eat-middle.gif)